kif/SE_training/2_Distribution/index.rst

 Pitfalls:
 ---------
 External shared library (Qt, hdf5, ...)

-You can use the delocate utility to check which libraries you are linking against.
+You can use the `delocate <https://github.com/matthew-brett/delocate>`_ utility on MacOSX to check which libraries your package is linked against.

+..
 For example, this is the result of running delocate-listdeps --all on a binary wheel for the pyqt library:

 ---------------